nmattia/nmattia.com/posts/2019-01-14-easy-peasy-nix-versions.md

 ```

 Each third-party package is given a name, like `nixpkgs` or `snack` in the
-above.
+above example.
 That name is used as a key in a JSON dictionary.
 For each package the
 corresponding value is the GitHub repository information as well as the
 `sha256` for `fetchurl` (this is tailored for GitHub, but make sure to read the
 [closing thoughts](#closing-thoughts) for ideas).
 The `branch` attribute is not